 Have you ever looked at frosting nutrition labels?
 “They look more like a science experiment than a food,” says Pine.
 “They’re packed with multiple types of sugar, artificial colors, and ingredients that allow for a very long shelf life.
 One of the most popular brands even uses partially hydrogenated oil, which is code for trans fat, the only type of fat that you want to avoid at all costs.
+(Partially hydrogenated oils were banned by the FDA on June 18, 2018.
+Only imported products may still contain them.)
 Trans fat increases bad cholesterol, lowers the good kind of cholesterol, and creates bodily inflammation which could lead to heart disease.”
 When you want to treat yourself, the better option, she says, is to make your own buttercream frosting using real ingredients like butter (you know it’s bad when the better alternative is butter!).

 “Boxed rice mixes are super tasty because food manufacturers add tons of salt and flavor enhancers like MSG and caramel color,” explains Pine.
 “Some folks with food sensitivities, especially those susceptible to migraines, can react very poorly to MSG.
 Make your own healthy pilaf with garlic, onion, and rice.
 Choose brown, red, or black rice to make it a whole-grain dish for added fiber and nutrients.”

 In short, there’s nothing even remotely redeeming here.
 “Look at the package when making your grocery store decisions,” says Whiteson.
 “Pre-cooked chicken is often loaded with lots of bad stuff to make it have a longer shelf life—all the while reducing your life!
 All that added sodium will bloat you for days!”
 Try any of these 12 nutritionist-approved alternatives instead.